How to Start a Food Van Business in the UK

 Training & qualifications needed for a food van business in the UK

 A good idea is to undertake a Food Safety Qualification to at least level 2.
-These courses are online and only cost around £20 to do.
+These courses are online and only cost a small amount to complete.

 Registering your business